Stationary compressible Navier Stokes Equations with inflow condition in domains with piecewise analytical boundaries: Introduction

-One possible way to obtain existence for $\infty>p>n$ is to investigate some special domains, such as a cylindrical domain in \cite{P1} for barotropic case and \cite{PP} for system with thermal effects or an unbounded domain in \cite{Kw2}.
-A possible way to overcome the singularity problem described above in a general domain is an appropriate choice of functional spaces.
-In this paper we use fractional Sobolev spaces $W^s_p$ equipped with Sobolev-Slobodetskii norm defined below.
+In this paper we show existence of solutions in fractional Sobolev spaces as above.
+However we do not require the existence of $\nabla \rho$ and $\nabla^2 u$.
 Our analysis shows that we are able to show existence of the solutions for $sp>n$ which gives boundedness of the density.
-We need to impose a certain limitation on the boundary around the singularity points, however this assumption is weaker than in \cite{Kw1} and \cite{PS} and turns out quite natural, in particular it is satisfied by analytical boundaries.
+We need to impose a certain limitation on the boundary around the singularity points, however this assumption is weaker than in \cite{Kw1} and \cite{PRS1},\cite{PRS2} and turns out quite natural, in particular it is satisfied by analytical boundaries.

-Our result, which is to our knowledge first in the framework of fractional spaces in the stationary case, shows that this choice of functional spaces is in a sense natural for this problem and therefore is not only of purely mathematical interest.
-In particular it may indicate a possible direction for the development of the theory of global existence which, as it has been mentioned above, is still unavailable for inflow/outflow problems.
+The only result giving uniqueness of solutions to the compressible Navier-Stokes equations for large data without information on $\nabla \rho$ is \cite{Hoff} for time-dependent problem.
+The key idea there is to show uniqueness in quite low regularity, namely $L_2$ for the velocity and $H^{-1}$ for the density.
+Then we have to estimate $H^{-1}$ - norm of the pressure with $H^{-1}$ norm of the density and for this purpose it is required that the pressure is a linear function of the density (or satisfies slightly more general constraint - see (1.16) in \cite{Hoff}).

-For more complete overview of known results in the mathematical theory of compressible flows we refer to the monographs \cite{NoS} and \cite{PSbook}.
+Our result, which is to our knowledge a first one giving uniqueness of solutions without any information on the gradient of density in the stationary case, combines the ideas from \cite{Hoff} in the context of uniqueness with the approach used to obtain existence of regular solutions in the series of papers \cite{P1}, \cite{PMTP} and \cite{PP}.
+It shows that the choice of fractional Sobolev spaces is in a sense natural for considered problem and therefore is not only of purely mathematical interest.
+In particular it may indicate a possible direction for the development of the theory of global existence.